Mediterranean Games: Flag

 The symbol of the Mediterranean Games consists of three rings representing Asia, Africa and Europe, the three continents involved in this competition.
-The rings dissolve in a wavy line in their lower part, as if they were immersed in the Mediterranean Sea.
-During the closing ceremony, the flag is transferred to the country of the city chosen to host the next Mediterranean Games.
+The rings dissolve in a wavy line in their lower part, as if they were immersed in the waters of the Mediterranean Sea.
+During the closing ceremony, the flag is transferred to the country of the city chosen to host the next edition of the Mediterranean Games.

 Editions

 All host cities have been coastal and all but one on the Mediterranean coast (Casablanca is on the Atlantic coast).
+When Pristina hosts in 2030, it will be the first host city to not be coastal.